Sociology

 Course Typically Offered: Fall, Spring

 Social psychology examines the influence that society, contexts, groups, and others have on individuals.
 This course emphasizes the sociological and psychological factors in socialization, self-concept, interpersonal relationships, and group dynamics.
 The course pays special attention to social cognition, attitudes, social influence, language, and cross-cultural differences in social psychology.
+Formerly SOC 103.
 C-ID PSY-170.

-SOC 105: Introduction to Justice Studies
+SOCI 105: Introduction to Justice Studies

 Units: 3